BloopApp/Bloop/docs/Proposal.md

 ## For each team member: three project learning goals.
 Explain what you hope to get out of the project and how your project will help accomplish that goal
 ### Danny
-- I want to publish this app on the Google Play Store and add tracking of some sort
+- I want to publish this app on the Google Play Store.
-- Push notifications, I know this requires some sort of service on the backend, and I’m curious how to do it
+- I want to learn how to use RxJava and use it within the app.
-- I want to make the GPS data tracking screen
+- I want to make this app look good (I want to work more with design parts of Android: animation, icons, material design).

 ### Philip